Quantium/gettingInShape/README.md

 About the file organization.
 I am writing these lines in an attempt to put a little order to this repository, so, if you review the commit history you'll find that the file structure is very messy or nonexistent.
 But I hope to fix this soon, so in the later versions you'll find more order.

 Also, I am using a post-commit script (inside .git/hooks folder) wich add this mermaid code to show the gitgraph, just for fun.
+Just copy the git-hooks folder content to .git/hooks.

 ```mermaid
 gitGraph